DavidStinson/chajr/README.md

 ## Credits 🙌

 - Thanks to Ryan Chadwick for his [Bash Scripting Tutorial](https://ryanstutorials.net/bash-scripting-tutorial/), without which this script would be broken and bad.
 You can get started creating Bash scripts with the help his tutorial!
+- chajr -n would not have been possible to build without the foundation provided by [Express Generator](https://github.com/expressjs/generator).
+While chajr is hyper-focused on enhancing Node/Express/MongoDB workflows, Express Generator is an excellent substitution for many other projects, be sure to check it out.

 ---